OWASP-STUDENT-CHAPTER/TechThinkTank/Writing/Blog/Web.md

   <li>Read and Write Web</li>
   </ul>

-<h3>WEB1.0</h3>
+<h2>WEB1.0</h2>

-<div>Web 1.0 is the term used for the earliest version of the Internet as it emerged from its origins with Defense Advanced Research Projects Agency (DARPA) and became, for the first time, a global network representing the future of digital communications.</div>
+Web 1.0 is the term used for the earliest version of the Internet as it emerged from its origins with Defense Advanced Research Projects Agency (DARPA) and became, for the first time, a global network representing the future of digital communications.

 <ul>
 <li>No user-to-server communication</li>